CSE237SP2022/project-student-planner/README.txt

-Group members: Sophia Rosset, Liza Kaniewski, Sloan Karpen, Victoria
+Group members: Sophia Rosset, Liza Kaniewski, Sloan Karpen

 Project: Planner that is meant to help keep students organized by keeping track of their academic classes and the todo items within each class.